 1. Have been on the job for at least 12 months (If you served in the military, this can count as time worked under the Uniformed Services Employment and Reemployment Rights Act (USERRA)).
 2. Have worked 1250 hours in the previous 12 months; 3.
 The employer has 50 employees within 75 miles.
 Employees can request leave for: 1.
 Bonding with a newborn child; 2.
 Placement of a child in the employee’s family for adoption or foster care; 3.
 For the serious health condition of the employee’s child, parent or spouse; 4.
 For the employee’s own serious health condition – including intermittent illness.
 To find out what rights eligible employees have, read our page on medical leave rights.

-Every legal problem deserves individual attention and a web page cannot provide a one-size-fits-all advice for everyone.
-Call Matthew A. Kaufman for help with your FMLA / CFRA leave case.
-He is an experienced and trusted medical leave lawyer in Los Angeles, and has recovered tens of millions of dollars for employees in California.
+Every legal problem deserves individual attention and a web page cannot provide one-size-fits-all advice for everyone.
+Call Matthew A. Kaufman for help with your FMLA / CFRA leave the case.
+He is an experienced and trusted medical leave lawyer in Los Angeles and has recovered tens of millions of dollars for employees in California.
 He has counseled thousands of employees.
-To schedule a consultation, call The Kaufman Law Firm 818-990-1999 or Email here.
+To schedule a consultation, call The Kaufman Law Firm at 818-990-1999 or Email here.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.